 Go Transit Improvements and Expansions into the Durham Area

 Recently, the government of Ontario has approved millions of dollars to help in the expansion of the Go Transit commute in Durham.
 Some of the improvements include faster service during weekday service.
-Currently they have trains every 30 minutes going from Union Station to Durham, and now they are planning to have train service every 15 minutes.
+Currently, they have trains every 30 minutes going from Union Station to Durham, and now they are planning to have a train service every 15 minutes.
 They will also have extended service from Oshawa to Union station and also have Express service from Pickering to Oshawa.
 It will be an impressive change for the commuters from Durham.
 This could cut the commute time in half for a high

-amount of travelers.
+amount of travellers.